fasterEMS/openEMS-Project/docs/_sources/python/openEMS/Tutorials/Parallel_Plate_Capacitor_Waveguide.rst.txt

 ``.s2p`` file
 .............

-In an ``.s2p`` file, the following lines define the S-parameters at each frequency point, with the order of ``frequency``, ``s11_real``, ``s11_imag``, ``s21_real``, ``s21_imag``, ``s12_real``, ``s12_imag``, ``s22_real``, ``s22_imag``.
+In an ``.s2p`` file, each additional line defines the S-parameters at a new frequency point, with the order of ``frequency``, ``s11_real``, ``s11_imag``, ``s21_real``, ``s21_imag``, ``s12_real``, ``s12_imag``, ``s22_real``, ``s22_imag``.
 All variables are floating-point numbers.